Story Elements- Teaching Tips

 • introducing the basics

-• using short stories to teach the basics
+• using short stories to teach the skill

 • expanding to focus on the character and their problem